MeridianGH/suitbot/README.md

 > A lightweight music and general purpose bot, that uses slash commands and buttons to be as user-friendly as possible!

 It uses [discord.js](https://discord.js.org/) and [Discord Music Player](https://discord-music-player.js.org/) for its main features.

+Join the [Discord server](https://discord.gg/qX2CBrrUpf) for information about updates and support or if you'd like to report a bug or leave a suggestion.

 ## Availability
 I'm currently hosting the bot myself, and it is publicly available with this invite link: